Our Mentoring Mission

-The Health, Education and Relief Foundation (HEAR) began its scholarship program in 2009 and awarded its first scholarships in the spring of 2010.
+The HEAR Foundation began its scholarship program in 2009, awarding its’ first scholarships in the Spring of 2010.
 In an effort to extend both the short and long term impact of this program, the Foundation added a Mentoring Program.

-Students, especially minority students, who maintain relationship with a mentor typically have:
+Students, especially minority students, who maintain a relationship with a mentor typically have:

 - Higher GPA’s

 - Increased likelihood that they will return to college for a second year;(Both of the above are held in comparison to those who do not receive mentoring)